nikhilrayaprolu/bharatavidya/content/docs/Self_Realisation/inner-observation.md

 **Values and Purpose**

 Inward observation nurtures a deeper understanding of one's values and purpose.
 As children become more self-aware, they naturally explore existential questions about their life goals and ethical principles.
-This journey aligns with Dharma-based education's goal of integrating intellectual, emotional, and spiritual development.
+This journey aligns with Bharata Vidya's goal of integrating intellectual, emotional, and spiritual development.

 **Interpersonal Relationships and Emotional Intelligence**